Wil-dev-tech/Cash-Book-App/README.md

 These days, with the ever-changing economy, personal finance has never been so important to one's daily life.
-As someone with a heavy accounting background (2 accounting internships), I have noticed many benefits that come awith ccounting like:
+As someone with a heavy accounting background (2 accounting internships), I have noticed many benefits that come with accounting, like:
 - Financial Literacy
 - Importance of record keeping
 - Structure and Order